Daisentaur/Inflation-api/README.md

 A simple yet effective Flask + Streamlit web app to track product prices over the years.
 Designed for clarity, speed, and local usability, **InMemoryOff%** uses a CSV file to keep product-year-price data easily accessible and editable.

+Currently sample data with randomly filled values is used in the csv file, but this can be integrated with a real data source of this kind without any changes.

 UPDATES COMING SOON
-You Gemini integration along with web scraping for better mroe crowd source data.
-Smart searches also added
+Gemini integration along with web scraping for better more crowd source data.
+Smart searches also added.

-Currently sample data with randomly filled values is used in the csv file, but this can be integrated with a real data source of this kind without any changes.

 This is a prototype, i might work on the UI and some more features if i think of any in the future